-In its blog post, Microsoft has mentioned a third set of consumers – Current Branch for Business (CBB),that will be able to wait for a while, like 4 months, and check the adaptability of the new Windows 10 updates before implementing them in their network.
-This article talks about serving and servicing options of Windows 10 updates.
+In its blog post, Microsoft has mentioned the third set of consumers – Current Branch for Business (CBB), which will be able to wait for a while, like 4 months, and check the adaptability of the new Windows 10 updates before implementing them in their network.
+This article talks about the serving and servicing options of Windows 10 updates.

-The Home User falls under Current Branch (CB) and will get the Windows 10 updates as soon as they are published.
-Some Pro and Enterprise users will also be included in this category, so that they too can get the updates when published.
-The CBB (Current Branch Business) excludes Home edition and allows network admins to assess the updates before deploying them.
+The Home User falls under the Current Branch (CB) and will get the Windows 11/10 updates as soon as they are published.
+Some Pro and Enterprise users will also be included in this category so that they too can get the updates when published.
+The CBB (Current Branch Business) excludes the Home edition and allows network admins to assess the updates before deploying them.

 The benefits are that CB can get the published Windows 10 updates – feature updates or security updates – as soon as they are published to Windows Update.
-The benefits for delaying facility for CBB and LTSB is that they can check out the updates before actually implementing them.
+The benefit of delaying facility for CBB and LTSB is that they can check out the updates before actually implementing them.

 - For Current Branch (CB), the minimum lifetime for servicing is 4 months.